nopg/Miscellaneous-Scripts/PaloAlto/gARP/readme.md

 # gARP - Gratuitous ARP Script
-This was built so that engineers would stop calling an Excel spreadsheet their 'garp script'.
+This was built so that engineers would stop calling an Excel spreadsheet their 'gratuitous arp script'.

 ## api_lib_pa.py
 This is my ever-expanding PA API python library.
 To be used for various XML/JSON/etc calls to PA or Panorama.